floklimm/collaborationNetworkIllustration/README.md

-# collaboration_network
+# Creating interactive visualisations of collaboration networks with JavaScript

-Creating interactive visualisations of collaboration networks with JavaScript
+** This is still in development and might not work**

 This allows the creation of visulisations of your scientific collaboration network with the D3.js library.
 Input is a BibTex library file with all (your) publications.
 It works by calling the python script  *bibtex2json*, which writes a .json.
 The JSON is then read by html/js to create the illustration.

 Requirements:
   - python for the script running
   - python module pybtex for reading the BibTex file
-  - D3, which will be loaded automatically by your browser when it is needed
+  - D3, which will be loaded automatically by your browser when it is needed (using version 4)

 Howto:
   - save your publications into a bibfile, e.g. MarieCurie.bib